-Fig. 28: Pin assignment, plug socket, Change-Over contact (SG-30 with connector in compliance with EN175301-803)
+Fig. 27: Pin assignment, plug socket, Change-over contact (Form 30x70)

 5.9 Contact protection measures

 The Reed-switches used in the switch contacts are designed to be very sensitive to overload.
 To prevent destruction of the switch contact, the values specified on the rating plate of the switch contact must never be exceeded (not even temporarily).